thedefside/journey_to_valhalla/README.md

 ```

 # Armor
-There are 6 new sets of armor.
+There are 7 new sets of armor.
 All are top-tier with identical armor stats, but each provides different strengths and weaknesses
 ```
+ - Plate Armor: Mistlands - resistent to poison damage
+ - Dragon Slayer Armor: Deep North - resistent to frost damage
+ - Mistlands Armor: Ashlands - resistent to fire damage
  - Barbarian Armor: Faster movement speed, weak to frost and fire
- - Plate Armor: resistant to slash and pierce damage, slow movement, higher weight
- - Nomad Armor: Weight carry bonus, resist fire
+ - Nomad Armor: Weight carry bonus
- - Wanderer's Armor: poison/frost/lightning/fire resistance
- - Mistlands Armor: frost resistance
+ - Wanderer's Armor: resistent to lightning, frost damage; weak to fire
  - Chaos Warrior Armor: Increased health and stamina regen, slow movement
 ```